 Many problems which an actuary has to deal with are contingent / uncertain events.
 Probability theory is the branch of mathematics which studies the assignment of probabilities to random events.
 Department of Mathematical Sciences offers the following courses in Probability:

 Another part of mathematics studying randomness is Statistics.
 Statistics studies the collection and analyzing of data.
-The VEE requirements include Applied Statistics methods.
 Department of Mathematical Sciences offers the following courses in Statistics:

 Department of Mathematical Sciences offers the following courses in Financial Mathematics:

 Actuaries use sophisticated probability models.
 Department of Mathematical Sciences offers the following courses in actuarial stochastic models:

 An actuary studies contingent / uncertain events which have financial consequences.
 Hence he/she must have a good knowledge of Economics and Finance.
 In addition, VEE requirements include microeconomics, macroeconomics and corporate finance.
 The following courses deal with microeconomics and macroeconomics.
 They fulfill the VEE requirements on the Economics subject: